 Georgia’s Big Corn Maze is Always Fresh

-Atlanta families travel annually to Dawsonville for Uncle Shuck’s Corn Maze and Pumpkin Patch.
-Here, since 2001, the Pinzl family’s artisans have carved an artistic 13-acre corn maze into the 20-acre farm complex to challenge neighbors and tourists to find their way through 10-foot-tall corn stalks.
+Atlanta families travel annually to Dawsonville for Uncle Shuck’s Corn Maze and Pumpkin Patch (888-O-SHUCKS).
+Here, since 2001, the Pinzl family’s artisans have carved an artistic 15-acre corn maze into the 20-acre farm complex to challenge neighbors and tourists to find their way through 10-foot-tall corn stalks.
 This year, in addition to a goat feeding area, hayrides along the Etowah River, a bonfire area and the pumpkin patch, they will also feature one haunted maze section and moonlit hayrides to honor Halloween, October weekends only.
 Note that kids under 12 need adult accompaniment.

 Uncle Shuck’s Corn Maze and Pumpkin Patch is open mid-September to mid-November; please check online for opening hours which vary due to local public health guidelines.
-Set your GPS: Uncle Shuck’s Corn Maze and Pumpkin Patch (888-O-SHUCKS) is located at 125 Bannister Rd, Dawsonville, Georgia 30534, only 40 minutes from metro Atlanta.
+Set your GPS for 125 Bannister Rd, Dawsonville, Georgia 30534, only 40 minutes from metro Atlanta.
 The Dawsonville Visitors Information Center has suggestions on local places to stay and other weekend activities.

 This North Carolina Farm is a Corn Maze Producer

 A sibling in name only, Aw Shucks Farm (704/709-7000) of North Carolina is doing three mazes in one this year, to confound little ones.
 Visit them weekends from mid-September to mid-November and check their website for special activities for homeschoolers.
 All year, their little farm animal zoo and vintage train car are a hit with your tiny travelers, and even young ones will enjoy the not-so-spooky corn maze by flashlight.
 They say it takes most families about 25 minutes to emerge from what’s become this farm’s specialty.